Nilansh7/YOLO-Based-Fire-Detection-Model/README.md

 python detect.py --source data/videos/fire_test.mp4 --weights yolov5s.pt --conf 0.4

-🔧 Training the Model on Custom Data
+I. 🔧 Training the Model on Custom Data
 Prepare Dataset: Collect fire and non-fire images, annotate them in YOLO format, and split them into training and validation sets.
 Modify Configs: Update data.yaml with the path to your custom dataset.

-**Train the Model:**
+II. **Train the Model:**
 python train.py --img 640 --batch 16 --epochs 50 --data ./data.yaml --weights yolov5s.pt

-**📊 Results & Performance**
+III. **📊 Results & Performance**
 Model Accuracy: Achieved on the test dataset.
 Speed: Detects fire in real-time on images and videos at high resolution.
 Include some demo screenshots or video gifs.

-🙌 Contributing
+IV. 🙌 Contributing
 Contributions are welcome!
-If you'd like to improve the model or add new features, feel free to:
+If you'd like to improve the model or add new features, feel free to

 Fork the repository
 Create a new branch (git checkout -b feature-branch)